data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 Were we to estimate this model (and then use the `icc()` function), we would see two ICC values representing the proportion of the variation in the dependent variable explained by each of the two groups we added - the course *and* the school.
 A common question those using lme4 have is whether it is necessary to explicitly nest the courses within schools; as long as the courses are unique labelled, this is not necessary to do.

 You can add further still levels to the model, as the {lme4} package was designed for complex multi-level models (and even those with not nested, but crossed random effects; a topic beyond the scope of this walkthrough, but which is described in West, Welch, & Galecki, 2015).

-## Other groups
+## Conclusion

 In this example (and in many examples in educational research), the groups are classes.
 But, multi-level models can be used for other cases in which data is associated with a common group.
 For example, if students respond to repeated measures (such as quizzes) over time, then the multiple quiz responses for each sudent could be considered to be "grouped" within students.
 In such a case, instead of specifying the model with the course as the "grouping factor", students could be.

 Moreover, multi-level models can include multiple groups (as noted above), even if the groups are of very different kinds (i.e., if students from multiple classes responded to multiple quizzes).

+We note that the groups in multi-level models do not need to be nested: they can also be "crossed", as may be the case for data from, for example, teachers in different schools who attended different teacher preparation programs: not every teacher in a school necessarily (or even likely) attended the same teacher preparation program, and graduates from every teacher preparation program are highly unlikely to all teach in the same school!

 There is much more that can be done with multi-level models; we have additional recommendations in the [additional resources](#17=additional-resources) chapter.

 Finally, as noted earlier, multi-level models have similarities to the Bayesian methods which are becoming more common among some R users - and educational data scientists.
 There are also references to recommended books on Bayesian methods in the additional resources chapter.